ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. Machine ID generated should be of length of 5 digits
 1. Each new Machine ID should be incremented by 1 for each new request
 1. Machine ID generation should start from 10000
-1. The number should not contain the restricted numbers defined by the ADMINs
+1. The number should not contain the restricted numbers defined by the ADMINs.

-Responds with the Machine ID to the source
+Responds with the Machine ID to the source.

 Raises an alert in case of exceptions.